Probate & Estate Administration

 Probate and estate administration are the processes through which estate assets are transferred after death.
-If probate avoidance planning has not been implemented prior to death, the state will require a probate court proceeding if the deceased was a resident or if the decedent owned assets in the state.
+If probate avoidance planning has not been implemented prior to death, Florida requires a probate court proceeding, if the deceased was a resident or owned assets in the state of Florida.

 During the probate proceeding, the decedent’s appointed personal representative manages assets, pays any debts, files required tax returns and various court documents, and distributes the estate assets.
 However, the court may at any time require the process to be supervised.
 In a supervised probate, the probate judge must approve every detail of the estate administration.

-Since probate can be a lengthy, costly and public process, many people choose to avoid it.
-There are a number of legal strategies that can allow a person to pass property to another person after death without going through probate.
+Because probate can be a lengthy, costly and public process, many choose to avoid it.
+There are a number of legal strategies that we employ which can allow a person to pass property to another person after death while avoiding probate.

-A properly drafted trust will generally accomplish the goal of probate avoidance.
-The trust need does not to be filed with the probate court.
-Nonetheless, the trust must be administered: beneficiaries must be contacted, assets must be managed, potential creditors must be notified, debts, taxes and final expenses must be paid, and, ultimately, any remaining income and assets must be distributed in compliance with the trust terms.
-Successor trustees often lack the time, resources or knowledge necessary to personally administer the trust, and they may call upon legal, accounting and investment professionals for assistance.
-A corporate fiduciary (e.g., a trust company) is an excellent alternative to relying solely on busy family members or friends to serve as trustee.
-The Law Office of Brian C. Perlin, P.A. can help your successor trustee(s) deal with the complexities of administering your trust.
+A properly drafted trust can accomplish the goal of probate avoidance. , The trust must, however, be administered.
+This means that beneficiaries must be contacted, assets managed, potential creditors notified, debts, taxes and final expenses paid, and, ultimately, any remaining income and assets must be distributed in compliance with the trust terms.
+Successor trustees often lack the time, resources or knowledge necessary to personally administer the trust.
+For this reason, many choose to call upon legal, accounting and investment professionals for trust administration assistance.
+Our office can assist your successor trustee(s) in managing the complexities of administering your trust.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.